 2. Business Credit Cards

 From a convenience standpoint, business credit cards might be the easiest way to secure funding for your start-up business venture.
-While it might seem strange to see someone recommend going into debt right out of the box, having business credit cards with a revolving line of credit offers some really solid benefits.
+While it might seem strange to see someone recommend going into debt right out of the box, having business credit cards with a revolving line of credit offers some solid benefits.

 3. Securing a Small Business Loan for a Start-up Business